 This plugin is available for Windows 7 or higher and macOS 10.9.5 or higher, both 64-bit only.
 It comes in VST 2/3, AU, and AAX formats.

-In conclusion, KClip is undoubtedly one of the best clipping tools in the market, and this new version with multi-band mode makes it an almost no-brainer choice.
+In conclusion, KClip is undoubtedly one of the best clipping tools on the market, and this new version with multi-band mode makes it an almost no-brainer choice.
 We highly recommend giving it a try, and make sure you watch out for a sale; you’ll often find a generous price drop.

-5. Boz Digital Labs Big Clipper Review
+5. Boz Digital Labs Big Clipper

 There’s no such thing as a messy distortion with Big Clipper, and the reason is simple.